-ESOL/Bilingual Courses (13 hours) EDFL 570 Applied English Linguistics: Oral and Literacy Focus 3 EDFL 571 Second Language Acquisition and Development 2 EDFL 572 Intercultural Communication in the ESOL/Bilingual Context 2 EDFL 573 Planning and Managing ESOL/Bilingual Curriculum and Instru ction 3 EDFL 574 Assessing ESOL/Bilingual Student Learning and Language Pro ficiency 3 ESOL Practicum (2 hours) Students must select at least one of the following ESOL Practica: EDFL 578 ESOL/Bilingual Practicum - Early Childhood/Elementary 2 EDFL 579 ESOL/Bilingual Practicum - Middle/High School 2
+ESOL/Bilingual Courses (13 hours) EDFL 570 Applied English Linguistics: Oral and Literacy Focus 3 EDFL 571 Second Language Acquisition and Development 2 EDFL 572 Intercultural Communication in the ESOL/Bilingual Context 2 EDFL 573 Planning and Managing ESOL/Bilingual Curriculum and Instruction 3 EDFL 574 Assessing ESOL/Bilingual Student Learning and Language Proficiency 3 ESOL Practicum (2 hours) Color of the Color of the

+Students must select at least one of the following ESOL Practica † EDFL 578 ESOL/Bilingual Practicum - Early Childhood/Elementary 2 EDFL 579 ESOL/Bilingual Practicum - Middle/High School 2

-Students choose one or both of the practica depending on their interests.
+† Students choose one or both of the practica depending on their interests.
 Enrollment in either practicum requires successful completion of EDFL 570, EDFL 571, EDFL 572, EDFL 573, and EDFL 574, and an application to the ESOL advisor the semester prior to the practicum.
 Current fingerprints and a PA-1 form are required for individuals not currently licensed and teaching in an Oregon public school.